 Astrill offers all of these features.

 So far, it seems that Astrill exceeds our expectation.
 You get the privacy you need as well as the features you’d expect from a premium VPN service.
+But is there a hidden cost?

-Outstanding Features of Astrill VPN
+Features of Astrill VPN

 This service comes with a lot of bells and whistles.
 Astrill is available on all platforms, including Windows, Mac, Linux, iOS, Tor, and Android.
 Plus, you can connect five devices simultaneously per account.
+However it still hasn’t made any of our best vpns for gaming, iphone or android lists.

 Here are some of the most noteworthy features of Astrill VPN: